 Subsequent to the Merger, the Company raised an additional \$600,000 in its Series A 6% Convertible Preferred Stock (the "Preferred Stock") from two separate accredited investors in November 2015 and January 2016, respectively.
-The Preferred Stock is convertible at \$0.26 per share at the discretion of the holders, and contains price protection provisions in the instance that the Company issues shares at a lower price, subject to certain exemptions.
+The Preferred Stock was convertible at \$0.26 per share at the discretion of the holders, and contains price protection provisions in the instance that the Company issues shares at a lower price, subject to certain exemptions.
+As a result of the July 2016 common stock offering described below, the conversation price for these Preferred Shares automatically reduced to \$0.21 per share.
 Preferred Stock holders also received other rights and protections including piggy-back registration rights, rights of first refusal to invest in subsequent offerings, security over the Company's assets (secondary to the Company's debt holders), and certain negative covenant guaranties that the Company will not incur non-ordinary debt, enter into variable pricing security sales, redeem or repurchase stock or make distributions, and other similar warranties.
 The Preferred Stock is redeemable after two years if not converted, and has no voting rights until converted to common stock.
-The Preferred Stock holders also received 50% warrant coverage at an exercise price of \$.50, with a five-year term and similar price protections as in the Preferred Stock.
+The Preferred Stock holders also received 50% warrant coverage at an exercise price of \$0.50, with a five-year term and similar price protections as in the Preferred Stock.
+Pursuant to an agreement with the warrant holders, this conversion price did not change as a result of the July 2016 common stock offering at \$0.21; however, should the Company fail to sign its first acquisition to a letter of intent by October 2016, then the conversion price will be reduced to \$0.21 and the number of shares that the warrant is convertible into will increase proportionally to maintain the same dollar value of the warrant as a whole.

 On March 15, 2016, the Company entered into a 120-day term loan agreement with one accredited investor in the principal amount of \$150,000.
 The loan bears 20% interest with interest payments due monthly.
 The holders received a 100,000 share equity kicker valued at \$26,000, \$3,000 cash and a second security interest in the assets of the Company.
-The loan balance was \$150,000, and accrued interest related to the loan totaled \$1,250 at March 31, 2016
+The loan balance was \$150,000, and accrued interest related to the loan totaled \$1,250 at June 30, 2016.
+As of July 15, 2016, this loan was in default, and the Company was obligated to pay a 10% penalty charge.
+The loan holder and the Company are in negotiations to extend the maturity date.

-On April 29, 2016, the Company's three independent Directors loaned to the Company a total of \$60,000 pursuant to three Convertible Notes which are automatically convertible into the equity securities issued in the Company's next financing of at least \$1,000,000 at the same price and same terms.
-The Convertible Notes bear 8% interest and have a 10% Original Issuance Discount, which meant that the total principal amount of all three Notes was \$66,000.
+On April 29, 2016, the Company's three independent Directors loaned to the Company a total of \$60,200 pursuant to three Convertible Notes which are automatically convertible into the equity securities issued in the Company's next financing of at least \$1,000,000 at the same price and same terms.
+The Convertible Notes bear 8% interest and have a 10% Original Issuance Discount.
+The total principal amount of all three Notes was \$66,000.
 The Notes mature in six months, and can be converted to common stock at \$0.26 per share if a qualified financing event has not occurred by such time.
+In June 2016, three investors of the Company provided an additional \$26,709 to the Company on the same loan terms.